 Welcome to this seven-day intensive Schools organised by the Konrad Adenauer Stiftung (KAS).
-This School, organized with the collaboration of the OSCE Academy in Bishkek, the OSCE Academy, the University of Nottingham-Malaysia and the Research Centre for the Study of Parties and Democracy: REPRESENT (University of Nottingham-UK) brings together an international team of 22 leading scholars and practitioners to train and instruct a group of 14 MA/PhD researchers and practitioners and civil society leaders in the field of political parties and democracy.
+This School, organized with the collaboration of the OSCE Academy in Bishkek, the University of Nottingham-Malaysia and the Research Centre for the Study of Parties and Democracy: REPRESENT (University of Nottingham-UK) brings together an international team of 22 leading scholars and practitioners to train and instruct a group of 14 MA/PhD researchers and practitioners and civil society leaders in the field of political parties and democracy.

 The main aims of the School include to: